sshuttle/sshuttle/docs/manpage.rst

     makes it a lot easier to debug and test the :option:`--auto-hosts` feature.

-.. option:: --sudoers

-    sshuttle will auto generate the proper sudoers.d config file and add it.
-    Once this is completed, sshuttle will exit and tell the user if it succeed or not.
-Do not call this options with sudo, it may generate a incorrect config file.

 .. option:: --sudoers-no-modify

-    sshuttle will auto generate the proper sudoers.d config and print it to stdout.
-The option will not modify the system at all.
+    sshuttle prints a configuration to stdout which allows a user to run sshuttle without a password.
+This option is INSECURE because, with some cleverness, it also allows the user to run any command as root without a password.
+The output also includes a suggested method for you to install the configuration.

+    Use --sudoers-user to modify the user that it applies to.

 .. option:: --sudoers-user

     Set the user name or group with %group_name for passwordless operation.
-    Default is the current user.set ALL for all users.
-Only works with --sudoers or --sudoers-no-modify option.
+Default is the current user.
+Set to ALL for all users (NOT RECOMMENDED: See note about security in --sudoers-no-modify documentation above).
+Only works with the --sudoers-no-modify option.

-.. option:: --sudoers-filename

-    Set the file name for the sudoers.d file to be added.
-Default is "sshuttle_auto".
-Only works with --sudoers.

 .. option:: -t <mark>, --tmark=<mark>